Recruiting Guidelines and Expectations for Students and Employers

 Independent Study Credit for Internships

 Duke encourages and supports internships that entail independent or directed study in which a student collaborates with a faculty member to distill from an internship a certifiable academic experience that qualifies for course credit within the faculty member’s department or program.
 The faculty member is the sole judge of the work necessary to meet these course requirements.
 Students will normally find appropriate faculty members for such collaboration within their major department, most often with a faculty member with whom they have already done coursework or a faculty member who has an interest in the topic to be considered.
 It is also possible to identify and solicit faculty members in non-major fields.
 The sole criterion is that the faculty member finds the independent study or directed study to be sound academically and that the faculty member is willing to work with the student to achieve the goals of the course they design.
-This arrangement has been successful for many students.
+This arrangement has been successful for some students.

 Required or Recommended Internships